Cohomological Tensor Functors on Representations of the General Linear Supergroup: Mixed tensors and ground states

 \begin{thm} \cite{Heidersdorf-mixed-tensors} $R = R(\lambda)$ is an indecomposable module of Loewy length $2 d(\lambda) + 1$.
 It is projective if and only if $k(\lambda) = n$, in which case we have $R = P(\lambda^{\dagger})$. \end{thm}

 Hence $R$ is irreducible if and only if $d(\lambda) = 0$, and then $R = L(\lambda^{\dagger})$.

 {\it Deligne's interpolating category}.
-For every $t \in k$ we dispose over the category $Rep(Gl_t)$ defined in \cite{Deligne-interpolation}.
+For every $t \in k$ there exists the category $Rep(Gl_t)$ defined in \cite{Deligne-interpolation}.
 This is a $k$-linear pseudoabelian rigid tensor category.
 By construction it contains an object $st$ of dimension $t$, called the standard representation.
 Given any $k$-linear pseudoabelian tensor category $C$ with unit object and a tensor functor the functor $F \to F(st)$ is an equivalence between the category of $\otimes$-functors of $Rep(Gl_t)$ to $C$ with the category of $t$-dimensional dualisable objects $X \in C$ and their isomorphisms.

 In particular, given a dualizable object $X$ of dimension $t$ in a $k$-linear pseudoabelian tensor category, a unique tensor functor $F_X: Rep(Gl_t) \to C$ exists mapping $st$ to $X$.
 Hence, for our categories ${\calR}_n$ and $t=0$, we get a tensor functor $F_n: Rep(Gl_0) \to {\calR}_n$ by mapping the standard representation of $Rep(Gl_0)$ to the standard representation of $Gl(n\vert n)$ in ${\calR}_n$.
 Every mixed tensor is in the image of this tensor functor ( \cite{Comes-Wilson}).
 The indecomposable elements in Deligne's category are parametrized by the set of all bipartitions.
 The kernel of $F_n$ contains those indecomposables labelled by bipartitions that are not $(n|n)$-cross.
 Any $(n|n)$-cross bipartion $\lambda$ defines an indecomposable object in the image of $Rep(Gl_0)$.
 We write $R_n(\lambda)$ for $F_n(R(\lambda))$.
 By the universal property of Deligne's category any tensor functor from $Rep(Gl_0)$ to a tensor category $C$ is fixed up to isomorphism by the choice of an image of the standard representation of $Rep(Gl_0)$.